Motion to Approve

 Before I conclude, I will touch on some of the substantive points made.
 I begin with the confusion that may have arisen around what will happen next.
 We need to put at the fore of our minds that this involves police officers who have delivered for the betterment of our country.
 The merger is not due to any failing of theirs and at no point should it be recognised as such.
 Nor is it a failing of British Transport Police in any element of its operation.

 Some of the issues raised tonight need to be dealt with in great detail, but I will touch on what the noble Lord, Lord Clark of Windermere, said.
-He talked about the inclusion of the Civil Nuclear Constabulary in the Ministry of Defence Police.
+He talked about the inclusion of the Civil Nuclear Constabulary and the Ministry of Defence Police.
 It is important to stress that the Smith commission did not at any point intend to devolve these aspects.
 Therefore, although they are touched on in the order, at no point will these functions be onward devolved to the Police Scotland operation.
 That is particularly important.

 To make this move work, a joint programme board has been created.
 That board is particularly focused upon where the points of friction rest and how they can be addressed going forward.
 I will come back to its role in delivering the outcomes that noble Lords here today would like to see.